vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-faq.md

 - Select users from a CSV file (one email address per line).
 - Microsoft Entra group-based targeting.

+The following group types are supported:
+- Microsoft 365 groups (static and dynamic)
+- Distribution groups (static only)
+- Mail-enabled Security groups (static only)

 We find that campaigns where the targeted users are identified by Microsoft Entra groups are easier to manage.

 ### Q: How many training modules are there?